KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

     - can “hide” instability if set too high

 - **tRFC**
-    - start point: add +40-80 clock cycles (depends on freq/ICs) to the minimum boot value and round up to 16
+    - start point: add +15-30ns to the minimum boot value and round up to 16
     - see [tRFC list by Reous](https://cdn.discordapp.com/attachments/903249065226149959/1101086029097734174/tRFC_v26.png)
     - don’t overtight this
-    - don't go low on b-die
+    - don't go "lowest stable" on b-die

 - **tREFI**
     - 16256/32512/65024 (tREFIx9=127)